OpenTwinCities/adopt-a-hydrant/README.md

 1. Set up the db: ```heroku run rake db:create; heroku run rake db:schema:load```
 1. Seed the data: ```heroku run rake db:seed```
 1. Go to application: http://otc-adoptahydrant.herokuapp.com

+### Rails Admin

+The data seeding (see below) will create an admin user.
+Make sure to log into the application with the default credentials:

+    accounts@opentwincities.org
+    CHANGE.ME

+And ***CHANGE THE PASSWORD***.
+Do note that this may not be the best way to make a new admin user, so suggestions are welcome.

+The admin dashboard is located at `/admin` on your server.